A Rising Generation Asserts Itself On Climate Change

 A Washington Post-Kaiser Family Foundation poll this week shows a majority of teenagers believe human-caused climate change will cause harm to them.
 And a quarter of the poll respondents said they have participated in a school walk-out, a rally or contacted a government official on the issue.

 There have been similar student events in the past year.
-But this time students are asking adults to join them.
+But this time, students are asking adults to join them.

-At the University of Nevada, Reno, Stallar Lufrano-Jardine, 36, is setting up an event on campus where she's an employee and student.
+At the University of Nevada, Reno, Stallar Lufrano-Jardine, 36, is setting up an event on the campus where she's an employee and student.

 "I'm bothered by the lack of movement to make meaningful advances to solve the climate crisis," says Lufrano-Jardine.

-But it's clear younger people are leading this movement and they say most adults — especially policy-makers — are moving far too slowly.
+But it's clear younger people are leading this movement.
+And they say most adults — especially policy-makers — are moving far too slowly.

 Strike organizers have a list of demands that includes "respect of indigenous land, sustainable agriculture, protecting biodiversity, environmental justice and a just transition away from fossil fuels and towards renewable energy," said 17-year-old Baltimore resident and organizer Nadia Nazar.